Welcome To Hellhole Palms Loop

 We arrived in Yuma, AZ in October 2018 and were workamping until May 2019.
 Since we arrived in Yuma we have had a difficult time finding roads to ride with our motorcycle.
 We were about 30 miles from the California border and we found we needed to travel at least a few hours before we could find some scenic roads.

-After some research, we found a ride on Motorcycle Nerds website that caught our attention.
+After some research, we put together a ride from Google Maps that seemed like it should be fun.
 It seemed to have a few cool things to offer like scenic roads with cool twisties, Christmas Circle Community Park, and over 100 metal sculptures.
-As with any ride we see second hand, we won’t post it until we have ridden it ourselves.
+As with any ride we put together, we won’t post it until we have ridden it ourselves.
 Sounds like a road trip to us!!!

 We Needed To Get To CA First